-One strategy to assess the question of whether a exposure is causally involved in development of disease outcome is the method of Mendelian Randomization (MR), in which genetic markers are used as instrument for an exposure6.
-Since genetic variants are randomly allocated at conception, the association between the phenotype of interest and outcome is not generally susceptible to confounding or reverse causation.
-The regulation of urate levels is under strong genetic control with substantial levels of heritability estimates ranging from 25-70%7,8.
+The goal of identifying the causal risk factors for complex traits or diseases is increasingly being addressed through Mendelian Randomization (MR), a strategy that uses genetic markers as instrumental variables to assess whether one phenotype (the exposure) is causally relates to another (the outcome).
+Repositories of instrumental variables and complete GWAS summary data for thousands of phenotypes are now available and these can be used to automate MR analyses.
+To detect putative causal risk factors for a particular outcome one can perform automatically search for thousands

+Employed for their feature of being randomly allocated at conception, genetic markers (usually single nucleotide polymorphisms, SNPs) are used as instrumental variables for the exposure6 in MR, to overcome problems of confounding or reverse causation that plague observational associations.

+MR is not a panacea for causal inference as it does introduce several of its assumptions: the instrument must associate with exposure (IV1), the instrument must not associate with confounders (IV2) and the instrument must only influence the outcome through the exposure (IV3).
+Assumptions IV2 and IV3 are often unprovable and much of the recent method development in MR has focused on adapting methods from meta-analysis to reduce sensitivity of MR estimates to violations in assumptions.

+MR also has a powerful feature

+While MR does introduce several of its own assumptions, meaning it is not a panacea for causal inference,

+Hypothesis-free MR has been have been two major themes in MR methodology development recently: generating, and

 A recent genome wide association study9 and MR study10 found that the variant in the urate level related gene is exclusively associated with increased plasma levels of urate and hyperuricaemia.
 However, it remains unanswered if these findings implicated a causal effect of urate on eGFR or shared pleiotropic effect as a set of genetic variants more likely to contain invalid instrument variables (IVs).
 It is due to violations of the assumption where genetic variants affect the outcome via a different biological pathway from the exposure (horizontal pleiotropy)11,12.
 If the instrumental variable assumptions are violated, the findings of a Mendelian randomization analysis are open to the same criticisms as those levelled at traditional observational epidemiological analyses.

 Previous MR studies illustrated that the urate level related variants influences disease outcomes, but conditionally on their relationship with urate.
 If MR assumptions hold then instruments only influence the outcome through the exposure, which would lead to proportionality of effect sizes between the single nucleotide polymorphism (SNP)-exposure and SNP-outcome effects.
 However, it is clear that for the 28 variants available for urate several SNPs depart strongly from this expected proportionality.
 We hypothesised that this is because those SNPs are influencing kidney function through both urate and at least one other pathway.
 Therefore we aimed to search for novel putative risk factors for declining kidney function by utilising the pleiotropic SNPs in the urate-GFR analysis using MR-Base.